-SmartSniff provides 3 methods for capturing TCP/IP packets:
+SmartSniff provides three methods for capturing TCP/IP packets:

-- Raw Sockets (Only for Windows 2000/XP or greater): This method allows you to capture TCP/IP packets on your network without installing a capture driver.
+- Raw Sockets (Only for Windows 2000/XP/7/8 or greater): This method lets you capture TCP/IP packets on your network without installing a capture driver.
 However, this method has some limitations and problems.

 - WinPcap Capture Driver: This particular method lets you to capture TCP/IP packets on all Windows operating systems.

-- Microsoft Network Monitor Driver (Only for Windows 2000/XP/2003): Microsoft provides a free capture driver under Windows 2000/XP/2003 that can be used by SmartSniff.
+- Microsoft Network Monitor Driver (Only for earlier Windows versions): Microsoft provides a free capture driver under Windows 2000/XP/2003 that can be used by SmartSniff.
 However, this driver needs to be installed manually.

 If you wish to try this packet sniffing tool, download it from here.

 3. Microsoft Message Analyzer

 Microsoft Message Analyzer is the successor to Microsoft Network Monitor.
 It helps capture, display, and analyzing protocol messaging traffic and other system messages.
 It is not only an effective tool for troubleshooting network issues but for testing and verifying protocol implementations as well.